-During our audit, we analyzed the accounting-related processes for the identification of impaired loans and the determination of specific valuation allowances.
+During our audit, we analyzed the accounting-related processes for the identification of impaired loans and the determination of specific valuation allowances to check for the consideration of relevant risk factors.
 We tested the operating effectiveness of the controls implemented in these processes for identifying impaired loans and determining specific valuation allowances.
 Our audit procedures focused on the processes for evaluating the borrowers' economic situation, monitoring early warning indicators, applying impairment triggers and thus for applying internal risk classification procedures and for valuing collateral.

-In addition, we performed substantive audit procedures on a sample basis and assessed the need for any specific valuation allowance and the determination of the specific valuation allowances.
+In addition, we performed substantive audit procedures on a sample basis and assessed the existence of any acute default risks and the determination of the specific valuation allowances.
 We selected our sample applying a risk-based approach, using criteria such as the inclusion of loans on watch lists for increased default risks, rating class, the level of exposure and specific valuation allowances already recognized.